Quick comparison

 FAQ

 VibeHeader is MV3‑native.
-For other tools, check their latest store listings for version details.
+Check store listings for other tools' versions.